jaericho/jaericho.github.io/_posts/2014-08-17-The-Expendables-3-2014.md

 tags: [Banderas, Expendables, Feminism, Gibson, Stallone, Movie Review]
 ---

+*Barney augments his team with new blood for a personal battle: to take down Conrad Stonebanks, the Expendables co-founder and notorious arms trader who is hell bent on wiping out Barney and every single one of his associates.*

 I enjoyed the first two movies, but [The Expendables 3](http://www.imdb.com/title/tt2333784/) is the weakest of series.

 Joining the Expendables crew are Antonio Banderas (who stole the movie), Wesley Snipes, Kelsey Grammer, Harrison Ford, and Mel Gibson plays the villain very well.